issalig/toshiba_air_cond/README.md

 ### OTA and file update
 OTA updates are available, so you do not need to unplug the esp everytime you want to flash it.
 In the Arduino IDE just set Tools->Port->air at xxx.

-If you just want to upload indivudual files you can use http://air.local/edit.html
+If you just want to upload individual files you can use http://air.local/edit.html

 ### Known bugs
 - After a little time without acitvity, the websocket is closed.
 I am working on a reconnection function.